-Please find attached the New York City Campaign Finance Board's ("CFB" or "Board") Final Audit Report for the 2013 campaign of Jenifer Rajkumar (the "Campaign").
+Please find attached the New York City Campaign Finance Board's ("CFB" or "Board") Final Audit Report for the 2013 campaign of Cliff Stanton (the "Campaign").
 CFB staff prepared the report based on a review of the Campaign's financial disclosure statements and documentation submitted by the Campaign.

-This report incorporates the Board's final determination of July 9, 2015 (attached).
-The report concludes that the Campaign demonstrated substantial compliance with the Campaign Finance Act (the "Act") and the Board Rules (the "Rules"), with exceptions as detailed in the report.
+This report incorporates the Board's final determination of August 13, 2015 (attached).
+The report concludes that the Campaign did not fully demonstrate compliance with the requirements of the Campaign Finance Act (the "Act") and Board Rules (the "Rules").

-As detailed in the attached Final Board Determination, the Campaign must repay its final bank balance of \$110.91.
+As detailed in the attached Final Board Determination, the Campaign must repay the following: